Krishna-1515/portfolio/README.md

 **OVERVIEW**

 A portfolio website is a digital platform designed to showcase an individual’s skills, projects, achievements, and professional experiences.
 It serves as an online resume or personal brand hub, allowing users to highlight their expertise and creativity in a visually appealing and interactive format.
-This project utilizes modern web development technologies such as HTML, CSS, JavaScript, and optionally frameworks like React.js or Vue.js for the frontend, along with backend solutions like Node.js or PHP for dynamic content management.
+This project utilizes modern web development technologies such as HTML, CSS, JavaScript, and optionally frameworks like React.js for the frontend, along with backend solutions like PHP for dynamic content management.
 The website ensures responsiveness for a seamless user experience across devices and incorporates user-friendly navigation to engage visitors.
 It is tailored for professionals, freelancers, or students looking to make a strong impression in their field.

 **FEATURES**